 Read on to learn more.

-Benefits of Learning a Language for your Education
+Benefits of Learning a New Language for your Education

 When people think of their learning another language for the purposes of education, it’s often because they need a language to study in a certain university.

 Firstly, knowing another language helps with admissions to selective university and post-graduate study programmes.

 To be admitted to many of the United States’ elite universities you need at least a few years of foreign language study under your belt in high school.
 While having studied a foreign language isn’t a requirement, Stanford encourages students to prepare for a future application by studying a single foreign language for three years, and Harvard encourages students to do the same for four.

 The well-recognised MBA programs from IMD (Switzerland) and INSEAD (France/Singapore) specify a second language as one of their admissions criteria.

 (I found myself gravitating towards those programmes for this specific reason.
 In the end, I realised that what I really wanted to do was just study a language, so I enrolled in a language course.)

 And secondly, knowing a language can even just help you pass university admissions tests.
 Both the GRE and the GMAT have significant language sections.
 Most people who speak English as a first language never learn grammar, and so find “sentence correction” questions difficult.

 It is probable that the prototype cellular motor might be ready for testing around the end of next year.